-- (a) Charges made by, or incurred in, a UK or Channel Islands hospital or scanning centre listed in The Islands Health Plan Directory of Hospitals.
-If you receive treatment in any other UK or Channel Islands hospital or scanning centre you will be entirely responsible for paying the hospital bills, unless: - it is medically necessary to use another facility and we have specifically agreed to this in writing before the treatment begins. - (b) Charges made by a provider we have an Agreement with in the Channel Islands or UK for the use of their facilities on an out-patient treatment basis (which may include charges for the use of drugs).
+- (a) Charges made by, or incurred in, a UK or Channel Islands hospital, day-patient unit or scanning centre listed in The Islands Health Plan Directory of Hospitals.
+If you receive treatment in any other UK or Channel Islands hospital, day-patient unit or scanning centre we will pay only the cash benefit shown in the benefits table, unless: - it is medically necessary to use another facility and we have specifically agreed to this in writing before the treatment begins; or - the admission was an emergency and it was medically necessary for you to be admitted to another hospital.
+In this case we will pay the hospital's customary charges as long as we are notified of the admission as soon as is reasonably practicable.